ld32/SmartSlurm/README.md

 export -f sbatch

+To confirm the sbatch overwrite the defult sbatch:

+type sbatch

 Then you can run slurm jobs as usual.
-After you finish using ssbatch:
+After you finish using ssbatch, run this command to disable it:

 unset sbatch